ktseto/Getting-and-Cleaning-Data/CodeBook.md

 First, for each of "X", "y", and "subject" data, append the training group to the test group.
 Each of the data set now has 2,947 + 7,352 = 10,299 rows.
 Then, keep only the columns relevant to this project in the "X" data set, i.e. those that measure mean and standard deviation.
 For details regarding these columns, see the following section.

 Next, append the column in "y" and "subject" to "X", and merge the resulting table with the descriptive tables from activity_labels.txt and features.txt.
 Finally, summarize the table by taking the mean of each column, grouping by activity and subject.
-The tiny table is then output as tiny.txt.
+The tidy table is then output as tidy.txt.

 ### Data Dictionary

 Most of the information in this section is extracted from features.txt and features_info.txt, both available in the zip file containing the source data.
 For more information about the columns, refer to these files.

-The numeric columns in the tiny data set are organized in the following manner:
+The numeric columns in the tidy data set are organized in the following manner:

 tBodyAcc-XYZ
 tGravityAcc-XYZ